fastlane/docs/docs/getting-started/ios/setup.md

 ```
 or alternatively using `brew cask install fastlane`

-Navigate to your iOS or Android app and run
+Navigate to your project directory and run

 ```no-highlight
 fastlane init